 Michigan Green Industry Association (MGIA) - This project will promote awareness of the dangers of tree care operations and the importance of safety training, by providing both classroom and demonstrative training in the following fundamentals and techniques of safely performing tree care operations: proper tree pruning and felling techniques; chainsaw safety, maintenance and use; Arborist rigging techniques; Electrical Hazard Awareness Training, and CPR/First Aid, among others.
 For more information contact Silvia Eichen at 248-646-4992 or email@example.com.

-Michigan State University - Will provide outreach to the agricultural industry by providing safety and health training to producers and employees regarding the identification of safety and health hazards in the workplace (Hazard Communication), the prevention of work-related respiratory illness, and the need for respiratory protection, its selection and proper fit and COVID-19 hazards.
+Michigan State University - Will provide outreach to the agricultural industry by providing safety and health training and toolkits to producers and employees regarding identification of safety and health hazards in the workplace.
 For information contact Kenneth Rosenman at 517-353-1846 or at email@example.com.

 Parents for Student Safety Employment Standards (PASSES) - This program will provide focused student training in construction trades, industrial arts classes and the co-op program.
 Some training topics include: heat exhaustion, hazard recognition, proper lifting techniques, ladder safety, fall protection, proper use of personal protective equipment, teen labor laws and the right of individuals to request and receive safety and equipment training.
 Trainings are held at high schools throughout Michigan.
 For more information contact Donna Weaver at 313-910-6531 or firstname.lastname@example.org.

-Retail, Wholesale, and Department Store Union (RWSDU) will provide hazard-specific training programs and dissemination of educational materials with technical assistance and support to build stronger safety programs at food and beverage processing facilities throughout the state and reduce the risk of COVID-19.
+Retail, Wholesale, and Department Store Union (RWSDU) will provide hazard-specific training programs and dissemination of educational materials with technical assistance and support to build stronger safety programs at food and beverage processing facilities throughout the state.
 An additional focus will be the training of young workers in these industries.
 For more information contact Jim Den Uyl at 616-241-4357 or email@example.com.

 UAW will provide safety and health training and assistance to smaller Michigan workplaces enabling them to identify their critical health and safety hazards and address them with cost-effective solutions.
 Training will be provided to employees, temporary workers, workers with language barriers, and young workers.
 Assistance will also be provided in creating and/or improving their Safety and Health Program.
-For more information contact Andrew Comai at 313-926-5659 or AComai@uaw.net.
+For more information contact Jim Holton at 313-926-5563 or firstname.lastname@example.org.

 University of Michigan Center for Ergonomics will provide ergonomics training and technical assistance to small and medium sized Michigan companies.
 Specifically, they will provide customized on-site introductory ergonomics training seminars using an interactive teaching technology, ergonomics technical assistance, case study video clips (case studies showcasing ergonomic analyses are available on the YouTube Channel, C4E TV), guidance for safety and ergonomic program development, scholarships to attend an open enrollment introductory ergonomics course, and documentation of workplace changes and development of ergonomics/safety and health programs.
 For more information contact Sheryl Ulin at 734-763-0133 or email@example.com.